Standard Generational Frameworks · Updated 2026

 What historical eras does the calculator recognize?

-The calculator recognizes six major eras: Ancient Era (before 500), Middle Ages (500–1500), Early Modern Era (1500–1800), Industrial Era (1800–1945), Modern Era (1945–1991), and Digital Era (1991 onwards).
-These are broad historical classifications used in Western history.
+The calculator recognizes six major eras based on standard Western historical periodization: Ancient Era (before 500), Middle Ages (500–1500), Early Modern Era (1500–1800), Industrial Era (1800–1945), Modern Era (1945–1991), and Digital Era (1991 onwards).
+These are broad classifications widely used in academic and educational contexts.

 What generations does the calculator cover?

-The calculator covers six generations: Silent Generation (before 1946), Baby Boomers (1946–1964), Generation X (1965–1980), Millennials (1981–1996), Generation Z (1997–2012), and Generation Alpha (2013 onwards).
-These are the standard generational categories used in demographic and sociological research.
+The calculator covers six generations matching the ranges most commonly cited by Pew Research Center and demographic researchers: Silent Generation (before 1946), Baby Boomers (1946–1964), Generation X (1965–1980), Millennials (1981–1996), Generation Z (1997–2012), and Generation Alpha (2013 onwards).

 Can I use this calculator for any year in history?